dbcls/rdfizing-db-guidelines/RDF-portal-guidelines-en.md

 ### 4. Links to external resources should be provided in the specified format

-With the SW, it is essential that both users and machines can explore the RDF-based Web of Data.
+With the Semantic Web, it is essential that both users and machines can explore the RDF-based Web of Data.
 Life science databases often provide abundant cross-links to external database entries, but there are usually several different URIs referring to the same database entry, and there are no general rules as to which URI to use when linking to external databases.
 Therefore, just converting such databases into RDF may not enhance the Web of Data, because these different URIs, even if they are redirected to the same Internet URI, are regarded as different RDF resources.

 To address this problem, we require all external resources to be referred to using the URIs provided by identifiers.org and the rdfs:seeAlso property.
 This ensures that the same URI will always be used to refer to the same resource in different RDF datasets.
 One exception to this is that references to the primary resources in an RDF dataset officially released by the database provider must use the URIs defined in the dataset, because datasets do not usually use identifiers.org URIs to describe their own resources.
 In such cases, it is therefore obligatory to include redundant links to both the canonical and identifers.org URIs.